 The Tweddle Residential Program operates from Monday to Friday each week for families struggling with a range of parenting challenges.
-The early intervention and prevention program has a focus on strengthening attachment, building resilience and supporting you to understand your baby’s cues.
+The early intervention and prevention program has a focus on sleep and settling, strengthening attachment, building resilience and supporting you to understand your baby’s cues.

 Parenting issues involve the whole family, and we encourage you and your partner or support person to attend for the full 5 days.
 We understand that this can be difficult with work commitments and will do whatever we can to include both parents/support people.
 We can provide a certificate of attendance to employers.
 More information about this can be found on our ‘Coming to Tweddle‘ page.

 The aim of Tweddle’s residential program is to help develop your confidence as parents and to develop safe and enjoyable relationships with your baby or toddler.
 Emphasis is on your active participation throughout the program.
 We help you to identify the specific goals you wish to achieve during your stay.
 Caring staff work with you to support you with appropriate and flexible strategies to suit your individual circumstances.
 Tweddle employ a multidisciplanary team including Maternal and Child Health Nurses, Early Parenting Practitioners, Family Therapists, Social Workers and Lactation Consultants.

 We work with you in a number of ways: through one-to-one interactions with staff; group education sessions; exploring parenting techniques and self-directed learning and supported practice.
 You might find you also gain support from other parents you meet during your stay.